dnguyen800/spotify-playlist-sensor/README.md

 - After I finish authorizing in the Home Assistant UI, a blank screen pops up.

+Authorization should be complete and the sensor should be pulling data from Spotify now.

 ## Support
 I am studying Python as a hobby and this is my first public project.
 Some fixes/requests may be out of my scope but I'll try my best.
 I hope you find it useful!